dvbportal/cloudnode-doc/mongodb.rst

 page, where you find your API key and URL to connect internally to your database from your apps.
 You can also view database and collection metrics.

-The backup page allows you to download a database dump from the last ten days.

 MongoDB Credentials
 ~~~~~~~~~~~~~~~~~~~